-Mary Jean Simpson, the prim clerk pictured above, was a driven woman who shattered several glass ceilings in her lifetime.
+Mary Jean Simpson, the prim clerk pictured below, was a driven woman who shattered several glass ceilings in her lifetime.

 The photo shows her in her position as bill clerk in the Office of the Secretary of the U.S. Senate, the first woman appointed to the position, which she held from 1926 to 1933.

 She was also the first woman to introduce a bill in the Vermont Legislature – that was in 1921 — and the first women’s dean at the University of Vermont.